 There are a few things that are on every Harry Potter fan's bucket list: to visit Platform 9 3/4 at Kings Cross Station (the real one), to check out the “Making of Harry Potter” studio tour in London, and to geek out at both “Wizarding World of Harry Potter” parks (Hogsmeade and Diagon Alley) at Universal Orlando.

 It's so secret among people who know me that I am kind of a big nerd.
-I had already ticked off the Harry Potter sites in the UK, but I had yet to enter the ultimate fan realm in Florida.
+I had already ticked off the Harry Potter sites in London and the rest of the UK, but I had yet to enter the ultimate fan realm in Florida.

 So when Universal Orlando offered me tickets to visit their two theme parks during a special “Celebration of Harry Potter” event, I kind of couldn't say no.

 My friend Stephen and I spent 3 days at Universal Orlando and, whether consciously or not, spent the majority of our time in the Harry Potter parks.
 (What can I say?
 Once a nerd, always a nerd.)

 Even though I've seen pictures of both the Harry Potter sections of the Universal parks, I wasn't fully prepared to see them in real life – and let me tell you: they are AWESOME!